holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.1 Duties of Circle Members

-When filling a Role in a Circle, you have the following duties to your fellow Circle Members when they’re acting on behalf of other Roles in the Circle.
+When filling a Role in a Circle, you have the following duties to your organisation's partners when they’re acting on behalf of other Roles in the organisation.

 #### 4.1.1 Duty of Transparency

-You have a duty to provide transparency when requested by your fellow Circle Members, in any of the following areas:
+You have a duty to provide transparency when requested by your organisation's partners, in any of the following areas:

 - **(a) Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for your Roles in the Circle.
 - **(b) Relative Priority:** You must share your judgment of the relative priority of any Projects or Next-Actions tracked for your Roles in the Circle, vs. any other potential activities competing for your attention or resources.